sihlecodes/code-handout/README.md

 \end{document}
 ```
-The package automatically adds a `\section*` with the handout title to the document.
+The package automatically adds a `\section*` with the document title on the first page.

 ### Improved Lexers
 The improved lexers included with the pygments plugin can be used by adding `x` to the normal aliases of a language.